(Updated January 2018)

 I want to apply, but I don’t have all the details worked out or I am unsure if I am applying correctly for my event.
 What if I can’t meet the deadline?

-- If you are at all worried about completing your application, do not hesitate to contact the Finance Director – Education and Approvals (email@example.com) or the HSC Finance Director (firstname.lastname@example.org) for assistance.
+- If you are at all worried about completing your application, do not hesitate to contact the Finance Director – Education and Access (email@example.com) for assistance.
 We will work with you through any questions you have in advance so that you are prepared to submit your application.
 Do not wait past the deadlines to inform us of your difficulties, because we will not honor any exceptions.
+Be certain to choose vendors and obtain quotes in advance.

 I applied online, but I am not sure if my application went through.
 What do I do?